ViktYusk/BitcoinBruteForcer/README.md

 ### test

 All the methods from `Key`, `Point`, and functions from `sha256`, and `ripemd160` are tested in `test`.
 Some of them, which are directly used in brute-forcing keys, are speed-tested.
-There are time consumptions for the principal operations using 1 thread:
+There are time consumptions for the principal operations using 1 thread (on Raspberry Pi 3B+ with a 64-bit operating system):

 Operation | Time for 1 operation | Usages for 1 key | Time for 1 key | % of total time
 --------- | -------------------- | ---------------- | -------------- | ---------------